DataDog/datadog-cloudformation-resources/datadog-monitors-downtimeschedule-handler/docs/README.md

 #### DisplayTimezone

 The timezone in which to display the downtime's start and end times in Datadog applications.
-This is not used as an offset for scheduling.
+The timezone is not used as an offset for scheduling.

 _Required_: No